 - We will record your complaint in our central register and open a file for your complaint.

-- he will read your file;
+- they will read your file;

-- If you are not satisfied with his final written decision then you have the right to refer your complaint to The Legal Ombudsman (contact details above), within 6 months for the date of that decision.
+- If you are not satisfied with their final written decision then you have the right to refer your complaint to The Legal Ombudsman (contact details above), within 6 months for the date of that decision.

 - Please note that you can bring a complaint within a period of 6 years from the date of the act/omission you wish to complain about or 3 years from the date when you become aware of your entitlement to bring your complaint.
 The Legal Ombudsman may not accept a complaint where the act or the date of awareness of your right to complain goes beyond the 6th October 2010.
 If you have any concerns as to whether you are within the time limit for making a complaint you should contact the Legal Ombudsman to seek his guidance at the address, telephone numbers or email address detailed above.